-In this article, we look at how much you can expect to pay for a travel insurance policy as well as how to buy a cheap travel insurance policy that still offers you the best cover for your trip.
-If you want to compare some of the best travel insurance providers you can do so in our article, 'The best travel insurance providers in the UK in 2022'.
+In this article, we look at how much travel insurance costs as well as how to buy a cheap travel insurance policy that still offers you the best cover for your trip.
+If you want to compare some of the best travel insurance providers you can do so in our article, 'The best travel insurance providers in the UK in 2023'.

 What does travel insurance cover?